blog posts

 Proxy firewall

 An early type of firewall device, a proxy firewall serves as the gateway from one network to another for a specific application.
-Proxy servers can provide additional functionality such as content caching and security by preventing direct connections from outside the network.
-However, this also may impact throughput capabilities and the applications they can support.
+Proxy servers can provide additional functionality, such as content caching and security, by preventing direct connections from outside the network.
+However, this may also impact throughput capabilities and the applications they can support.

 Stateful inspection firewall